ebiggio/prestashop-customer-dni/README.md

 To do this, add a custom validator class that implements the `CustomValidator` interface to the `custom_validators` folder.
 The module includes a built-in custom validator that checks the DNI against the chilean RUT format.
 You can use this class as a reference to create your own custom validator.

-The module also offers two custom hooks that can be used to add additional functionality programmatically:

-- `actionCustomerDNIAddAfter`: Triggered when the customer DNI is saved to the database, being either a new DNI or an update to an existing one.
-- `actionCustomerDNIDeleteAfter`: Triggered when the customer DNI is removed from the database, which usually happens when the customer is deleted.
-  This hook will trigger even if no DNI was associated with the customer at the time of deletion.

-Both hooks return the customer ID and the DNI value as parameters.

 ## License